CDBG Plans and Reports

 The plan proposes strategies to implement the U.S. Department of Housing & Urban Development national objectives and the priorities of the City of Vancouver over the next five years, utilizing the grant resources provided through the Community Development Block Grant (CDBG) Program and the HOME Investment Partnership Program.
-During 2009, additional resources made available through the Housing Preservation and Revitalization Program will be used to further the objectives of the plan.
 The specific level of funding available and the uses of the funds are outlined in Annual Action Plans submitted to HUD each year.

-Vancouver’s 2013 Action Plan is the fifth year of the 2009-2013 Housing and Community Development (H&CD) Consolidated Plan and marks the eleventh year as a CDBG entitlement city.
-July 1, 2013 will also be the start of fifth year that Vancouver will receive HOME entitlement funds.
+Vancouver’s 2017 Action Plan is the fourth year of the 2014-2019 Consolidated Plan and marks the fifteenth year as a CDBG entitlement city.
+July 1, 2017 will also be the start of ninth year that Vancouver will receive HOME entitlement funds.
 The Consolidated Plan coordinates public funding housing, neighborhood development, economic development, and public services into a unified approach.
 It establishes needs, resources, priorities, and proposed activities to be undertaken with respect to the Community Development Block Grant (CDBG) and the HOME Investment Partnerships (HOME) Programs, along with other Department of Housing and Urban Development (HUD) programs.
 It is updated annually through the “Action Plan”, which provides information regarding the projects and funding for the upcoming year.

-The Consolidated Annual Performance Evaluation Report (CAPER) is intended to provide a meaningful overview of the activities undertaken by the Vancouver CDBG, HOME and other federal programs and to show the City’s progress in meeting the goals, objectives, and areas of high priority identified in the consolidated plan.
+The 2015 Consolidated Annual Performance Evaluation Report (CAPER) provides a meaningful overview of the activities completed in the project year by the Vancouver CDBG, HOME and other federal programs and indicates the City’s progress in meeting the goals, objectives, and areas of high priority identified in the 5 year consolidated plan.

 The AI involves: